thegunner686/Slugline/README.md

 ### Fall 2021
 - Launch V1.x for wider UCSC student base
 - Begin work on Slugline V2
+- ML response system
 - Peer to peer audio-only communication (WebRTC)
 - Canary system (on-campus safety)
 - Other features TBD

+## Pricing
+Not expecting this project to exceed the monthly free tier for [Google Firebase](https://firebase.google.com/pricing#blaze-calculator) in the year 2021.